metarhia/eslint-config-metarhia/README.md

 ### Releasing

-Collaborators can relese new versions using
+Collaborators can release new versions using

 ```console
 npm run release